drstearns/tutorials/src/docker/index.md

 Docker containers are isolated not only from the host's file system, but also from the host's [environment variables](../env/).
 A newly-run container can't see any environment variables defined in your host shell, but you can use the `-e` flag on the `docker run` command to set environment variables that the container can see.

-For example, to set the variable `MY_ENV` inside the container, the commadn would look like this:
+For example, to set the variable `MY_ENV` inside the container, the command would look like this:

 ```bash
 docker run \